rgveronika/Titanicproject/README.md

 accuracy = accuracy_score(y_Test, y_pred)
 print("LR Accuracy:", accuracy)
 ```
+LR Accuracy: 0.76

 Confusion Matrix:
 Correctly predicted both survivors and non-survivors with relatively few errors.
 ![image](https://github.com/user-attachments/assets/54722b77-b220-4402-abf0-4bf6d74374a5)
 Strength: Simple, interpretable, and performs well on structured data.

-2. Decision Trees
+2. Decision Trees:
 Decision trees split the data into branches based on feature thresholds.
 Although they are simple to comprehend, they are prone to overfitting.
-Why it's appropriate: useful for identifying patterns that are not linear.
+Why it's appropriate: useful for identifying patterns that are not linear, also makes very clear the method that the model is using for its decisions.

 ```python
 from sklearn.tree import DecisionTreeClassifier